karshrao/VIView/README.txt

 Spark Gap = [default]
 Wire = [1e-3, 50, 0.6, 0.02]

-The 0.02 points in the last wire is to limit time, instead of 10 which will reach the max MATLAB app memory limit.
+Even though the 0.02 points is not physical, this is necessary for modeling sparking -- when modeling sparking, ode15s() does not seem to like the initial guess for > 0.02 points in the ground wire.
+As such, the Spark Gap should be used with caution in terms of time and the solver.

 Please also change the Max Time parameter to 200e-09 to shorten the max time, so that the simulation does not take too long.
 Spark gaps are more computationally costly to model, so this model might take a few minutes!
 It will hang on 2/5 in the progress bar, but please be patient!

 Let's also extract these solution vectors, so please click that box too.

-Now, click Compute and again, please be patient as Spark Gaps take a couple of minutes to model!
+Now, click Compute and again, please be patient as Spark Gaps may take a couple of minutes to model!

 After the simulation is done, you can look at VIViewOut.mat as the output simplified solution vectors to do whatever you'd like with.